MI-AFP/tutorials/tutorials/07_test-doc-debug.md

 Cases: 2  Tried: 2  Errors: 0  Failures: 0
 ```

+HUnit gives you:

+* `assertEqual` for equality checks,
+* `assertBool` for predicate checks,
+* `TestCase` for defining a single test case,
+* `TestList` / `TestLabel` for structuring suites.

+When to use HUnit:

+* you want simple, explicit unit tests,
+* you don't need fancy reporting or BDD-style structure,
+* you're testing concrete scenarios (parsers, pure functions, small modules).

 ### QuickCheck

-A different approach to testing is provided by [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
-It is a library for random testing of program properties.
-You can specify some "laws" in your application and this library will check with a given number of randomly (but smartly) generated instances if there is not some counterexample violating the laws.
-Such laws or specifications are expressed in Haskell, using combinators defined in the QuickCheck library.
-QuickCheck provides combinators to define properties, to observe the distribution of test data, and to define test data generators.
+[QuickCheck](https://hackage.haskell.org/package/QuickCheck) is built around the idea that instead of writing many example tests, you write properties your code should satisfy — and QuickCheck tries to falsify them using randomly generated inputs.
 All from a simple example to complex tutorials of such definitions are explained in the [manual](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html).

+When to use QuickCheck:

+* you can express correctness as laws (associativity, identity, round-trip encode/decode),
+* you want broad coverage across many inputs,
+* you want counterexamples quickly (it prints failing cases).

 #### Basic properties